ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 ### Use AMPLIFY Central CLI

-After being authenticated to the plaform with `amplify auth login` command, run the following:
+After being authenticated to the platform with `amplify auth login` command, run the following:

 * `amplify central get edgeda` to get all discovery agent information.
 * `amplify central get edgeta` to get all traceability agent information.